trigvi/telegrammo/README.md

 * Telegram users will be able to subscribe to a sub-bot.
 * Use this API to send messages to all subscribers of a sub-bot.

-*Developed with: Node.js 10 / Express.js 4.16*
+*Developed with: Nodejs 10, Postgres 9.6, Debian 9*

 &nbsp;
 &nbsp;